Eugen Dollmann

 Eugen Dollmann (8 August 1900 – 17 May 1985) was a German diplomat and member of the SS.

 Early life and family

 The son of Paula Dollmann (born Schummerer) and Stefan Dollmann, he was born in 1900 in Regensburg.
 Dollmann graduated in 1926 at the Ludwig-Maximilians-Universität München as Doktor der Philosophie.
 From 1927 to 1930, Dollmann studied in Rome the history of the Farnese family and Italian art history.

 He was living at the Piazza di Spagna where he worked as interpreter.
-There he met Heinrich Himmler who introduced him to Karl Wolff.
-In 1934 Dollmann become Italienkorrespondent of the Münchner Neueste Nachrichten.
-In 1935 he became Chief of the NSDAP/AO Press office in Italy.
-In 1937 he became SS-Obersturmbannführer.
+There he met Heinrich Himmler, who introduced him to Karl Wolff.
+In 1934 Dollmann became Italienkorrespondent of the Münchner Neueste Nachrichten.
+In 1935 he became Chief of the NSDAP/AO Press office in Italy, and in 1937 he became SS-Obersturmbannführer.

 from left to right: Italian Police officer Arturo Bocchini, Wolf-Heinrich von Helldorf, Kurt Daluege, Dollmann (as Himmler's representative in Rome), General Palma.